 Ahhhhh…plugins… Magical little jobbers that make a WordPress website do wonderful things with little to no effort on your part.

-Aaaaand you’re not sure how to update plugins without breaking your site.
+(Aaaaand you’re not sure you can update plugins without breaking your site.)

 If you’re like me and you’ve been burned, though, clicking update can feel a bit like playing Russian roulette with WordPress.

 It’s not just the janky plugins, either, that’ll bite you in the ass when you update (or don’t update…that is unfortunately a thing, too).